dutraneto/2018-frontend-natours/readme.md

 # Natours

-## Natours is a front-end project based on PSD design
+## Natours is a front-end project based on a PSD/SKETCH designed by Jonas Schmedtmann - Designer

+### This project is part of an advanced CSS course

 ### Front-end